-Six Feet Up can build Pyramid-based applications to address your sophisticated business needs, from launching your latest online service to building internal tracking applications.
+Six Feet Up can build Django and/or Pyramid-based applications to address your sophisticated business needs, from launching your latest online service to building internal tracking applications.

 Our company has helped a variety of organizations address their complex business requirements.
 Some of our flagship projects include: